rhe-naldy/user-interface-designs/Medstore.md

 A thank you page shows up after the customers confirmed their order.
 After a few seconds, the kiosk displays back the promotion page until another customer interacts with the kiosk.
 The thank you! page can be seen below.

 ![Thank You!](https://user-images.githubusercontent.com/45966986/201617894-ea768884-191c-405e-b826-28386e26b329.png)

-The UI Design can also be seen by [clicking this link](https://www.figma.com/proto/eqgjA3KWw09cHjbej9qDY0/UTS-Semester-4-Multimedia-Systems?node-id=2%3A4&scaling=scale-down&page-id=0%3A1&starting-point-node-id=2%3A3) that directs to the Figma file.